Sue Schraer M.A. (Psychotherapy) M.A. (Ed.),UKCP, BPC , TSP.

 "Where do I start....?"

 It may feel hard to take that first step to contact a therapist...
-Something may have emerged now that feels troubling or you may have been grappling with difficult feelings, thoughts or patterns of behaviour for some time...
+Something may have emerged now that feels troubling or you may have been grappling with anxiety and difficult feelings, thoughts or patterns of behaviour for some time...

 This may be your first encounter with a psychotherapist..
 OR you may have been referred in the past to a psychological therapies service.
 You may have been placed on a waiting list... and are still waiting...Perhaps you have been given a brief NHS intervention but feel you need more time and space to explore...